COPAKE — The Swiss Hutte Inn and Restaurant closed after a run spanning several decades and will reopen in the fall under new ownership.

 “Gert set a very high bar in terms of food quality and approach.
 I think the hope is to maintain an alpine cooking menu, but it’s 2021, people have other wants and desires, people are definitely a little more health-conscious than they were in 1985,” he said.
 “We haven’t nailed anything down yet.”

-The Swiss Hutte had loyal clientele, both local and visiting.
+The Swiss Hutte had loyal clientele, both local and visiting, the Alpers said.